 As an art-based experiment, which was conceived as experimental arrangements in the field of performance-oriented urban games, as well as to support her theses on the capacity to act through play, she founded the research society “Ludic Society” parallel to her doctoral studies, which is focused on performance and urban interventions through play and has about 50 internationally publishing members from various technical, scientific and artistic disciplines.
 At the same time, since its foundation, it has published a magazine on game research, the Ludic Society Magazine, which was presented at international media art festivals and is itself to be understood as an artistic artefact.
 This magazine series culminated in 2016 in the publication of the “Voidbook”, a performance tool in book form on the occasion of the Society’s tenth anniversary, presented as part of a Ludic Soirée in the Cabaret Voltaire Zurich on the occasion of 100 years of Dada.

 In 2015 she was a founding member of the German Speaking Game Studies Chapter “D-A-C-H” as an autonomous research association of the international DIGRA network.
 In 2016 she was Research Fellow at the Berlin Centre for Literary and Cultural Research (ZfL) with a game performance project on Memnosyne and Pathos Formulas of Movement.
 In the same year she realized an artistic experiment based on Near-Infrared-Spectroscopy, functional brain scans and the gamification of an experimental design in collaboration with S. Glasauer for the “Opera of Entropy” at the opening of the Musiktheatertage Wien.
 In 2017 she showed a Deep Dream installation, also with S. Glasauer, at the Ars Electronica in Linz.
-In 2018 her Neuroflow Game, a brain-interface controlled game on the psychological FLOW phenomenon produced by the Computerspielemuseum Berlin and in cooperation with T. Wagensommerer, will be premiered at the International Festival for Playful Media Amaze in Berlin.
+In 2018 her Neuroflow Game, a brain-interface controlled game on the psychological FLOW phenomenon produced by the Computerspielemuseum Berlin and in cooperation with T. Wagensommerer, was premiered at the International Festival for Playful Media Amaze in Berlin.

 Most important publications of the visiting scholar